Providing advanced veterinary care at a reasonable cost, emphasizing compassion for the animal and the people they love.

 Difficult and more advanced surgeries are one of our favorite areas of practice.
-Providing these services at more reasonable costs has eased some of our clients' concerns, allowing them to avoid considering less effective procedures and even having to face amputation or worse.
+Providing these services at more reasonable costs has eased some of our clients' concerns, allowing them to avoid considering less effective procedures or having to face amputation or even worse.

 Clicking the link below will bring you to the first of five slide shows which will demonstrate some of our capabilities and novel techniques which were developed at Alpine Veterinary Service.